gs-wl/w3e_web/src/components/COMPONENT_GUIDE.md

-# RWA DeFi Platform Component Guide
+# W3E DeFi Platform Component Guide

 ## Overview

-This guide provides comprehensive documentation for all components in the RWA DeFi Platform.
+This guide provides comprehensive documentation for all components in the W3E DeFi Platform.
 It serves as a reference for developers working with the component library.

 ## Table of Contents